typsy-dev/documentation/README.md

 Documentation on how to setup LTI in Blackboard - https://docs.google.com/document/d/1z2acuyLy6dNxJDz8Z3RkQNtM-KF2s8Rdhc7bohvVNy4/edit?usp=sharing

 ## Typsy Web Player
-The simplest solution to embed Typsy Lessons into an external website.
+If your LMS does not support the LTI standard then this is usually the simplest alternative.
 Quick to implement and low ongoing maintenance.

 If your LMS does not support the LTI standard then this is usually the best alternative as it allows you to embed Typsy Lessons into a user experience you manage.